Camel-zy/homework_for_qsc/README.md

 | testify | sqlite |

 ## Directories
+`conf` contain functions related to the configuration file, and it is also the default directory of configuration file.
-`database` stores CRUD functions and models of the tables.
+`database` contain CRUD functions and models of the tables.
+`test` contain functions only called by the unit test procedures.
+`utils` contain functions that could not be classified into any other directory.
-`web` stores functions that handle requests and perform responses, and also includes custom middlewares.
+`web` contain functions that handle requests and perform responses, and also includes custom middlewares.
-`conf` stores functions related to the configuration file, and it is also the default directory of configuration file.